-During the year ended 30 June 2022, the Company incurred \$32,948 (2021: \$160,868) for research sponsorship and mineral exploration services provided by Portable PPB Pty Ltd, an entity associated with Mr Simon Bolster.
+During the year ended 30 June 2022, the Company incurred \$32,948 for research sponsorship and mineral exploration services provided by Portable PPB Pty Ltd, an entity associated with former director Mr Simon Bolster.
 These services provided by Portable PPB Pty Ltd were done so at an arm's length basis and on normal commercial terms.
-No amount (2021: \$38,500) was owed to Portable PPB Pty Ltd at the end of the year.
+No amount was owed to Portable PPB Pty Ltd at 30 June 2022.